Pppp1116/content-license-policy/README.md

 Unless you have explicit written permission from the Owner, **you receive no commercial rights at all**.

+For the avoidance of doubt, the following are always considered **commercial uses** and are not permitted without explicit written permission from the Owner:

+- Offering paid “PC optimization”, “tuning”, “coaching”, or “consultancy” services that substantially rely on the Content (whether or not the Content is directly shown to the client);
+- Selling or advertising “FPS boost”, “competitive advantage”, or similar services based on tweaks or configurations derived from the Content;
+- Operating any paid Discord server, Patreon, membership, or course where the main value proposition is access to tweaks, presets, or methodologies substantially derived from this Project.

 ### 2.2.
 Extended Definition of Non-Commercial Use

 For this Policy, “Non-Commercial” means **you may not receive direct or indirect monetary compensation** in exchange for access to, or use of, the Content, including any form of money, cryptocurrency, credits, gifts, sponsorships, affiliate commissions, or other valuable consideration, whether paid by end-users, sponsors, or platforms.